ravidna/TweetMe/README.md

 You now have the ability to make GET and POST requests against the API via the convenience methods.

-browse to localhost:8081 first, check the post a tweet option while listening to server.
+browse to localhost:8081 first, check the post a tweet option.

 ## Contributors